We are a small gathering space on the ancestral lands of the Mohican [Moh He Con Neew] people (the Stockbridge-Munsee Mohican) people.

 justin adkins (he/him/dude)

-justin is known for his passion for community.
-He first called the historic mill district in Williamstown his home from 2007-2016. justin grew herbs and vegetables at his home micro-farm in Williamstown, MA and then with Rebecca in Meadville, PA at their home micro-farm, The Fannie Lou Hamer micro-farm.
+justin is a trans guy known for his passion for community.
+He first called what is now called Williamstown as his home from 2007-2016. justin grew herbs and vegetables at his home micro-farm in Williamstown, MA and then with Rebecca in Meadville, PA at their home micro-farm, The Fannie Lou Hamer Micro-Farm.

 justin is an experiential learner and educator.
 He loves to pick random things growing on the side of the path or waterway and explore more about how they can benefit our lives.
 His foraging started as a kid when he would pick a grass that tasted sour (Oxalis) and force his friends to try it.
 He continued this passion for foraging as he co-founded an experiential wilderness program in Texas for at-promise youth and then later in 2014 launched Root mid-orientation program at Williams College, a collaboration of the Davis Center and the Zilkha Center for Environmental Initiatives.

-justin has been working in higher education since 2008 with a focus on diversity, equity and inclusion and restorative practices for community living.
+justin worked in higher education from 2008-2021 with a focus on diversity, equity and inclusion and restorative practices for community living.
 He worked at Williams College, Allegheny College, and most recently as Interim Associate VP for Student Affairs at The College of Wooster.
+He still consults with schools across the country.

 In 2019 justin published an piece in the edited volume Transcending: Trans Buddhist Voices by North Atlantic Books.
 Transcending is the first anthology of its kind to give voice to the experiences of transgender, genderqueer, and non-binary Buddhists. justin is a trained buddhist meditation facilitator and facilitated Berkshire Dharma Punx, a peer led meditation group from 2009-2011.